orbitoo/grok-chat-proxy2/readme.md

 - OpenAI API compatible interface to Grok AI
 - Support for both regular mode and "think" mode
+- Support (partially) for the DeepSearch and DeeperSearch mode
 - File upload support for large prompts
 - Multiple browser session management for concurrent requests
 - Optional API key authentication